Ikramelhilali/Portfolio/README.md

-# 🌸 Ikram El Hilali — Software Engineer Portfolio
+# Ikram El Hilali — Software Engineer Portfolio
 Welcome to my personal developer portfolio!
 This website presents my professional journey, projects, skills, and contact details — all in a modern and elegant web interface.

 ## 🛠️ Built With
 - HTML
 - CSS
-- JavaScript

 ## ✨ Features
 - Modern and elegant design